jaymarnz/dialserver/README.md

 ````

 ## Operating system choices
-At the present time to get the best performance I recommend running it on Raspberry Pi OS Legacy (Buster).
+At the present time to get the best performance I recommend running it on Raspberry Pi OS Legacy Buster.

 ## Usage
 The preferred method is to install it as a service so it's always running.
 See the installation section.
 However, for testing and development you can run it directly: